 The applicant conducted a pre-application neighbourhood open house for the proposal on November 14, 2018 at the Burlington Art Gallery that was attended by approximately 50 members of the public who reside in the area.
 The open house included displays showing the proposed building.
 The key concerns raised by the public at the meeting were related to the building height, traffic and access, parking and noise.
-In response to comments received from the public, the applicant has reduced the proposed number of residential units from 164 to 153.
+Changes have not been made to reflect these concerns.